bakkenbaeck/iOS-handbook/COMPONENTS.md

-Every agnostic component (UI control, category, helper, etc) should be created in a separate repository and preferably in Swift.
+Every agnostic component (UI control, category, helper, etc) should be created in a separate repository and in Swift.

 Your component should be unit tested and documented.